savannahmhunter/STRIDE_temporary_jobs_project/raw_data/readme.md

 The raw data was obtained from the UC Davis HR Department.
 Temporary, contract, and limited positions posted to career opportunities website were pulled by the HR Department for years 2016-2018.

-Original job postings were available at this link at the time they were posted: https://www.employment.ucdavis.edu/applicants/jsp/shared/search/Search_css.jsp.
+Original job postings were available at this [link](https://www.employment.ucdavis.edu/applicants/jsp/shared/search/Search_css.jsp) at the time they were posted.

 Data should contain job postings from the following search parameters:
 * Department: Temporary Employment Services - 062120